sqlitebrowser/dbhub-mockups/README.md

-# dbhub-mockups
+# Mockup concepts for DBHub.io

-Mockup concepts for DBHub.io
+Created using <a href="https://balsamiq.com/">Balsamiq Mockups</a> :smile: